OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### DHT22

-The internal temperature and humidity sensor is connected to a digital pin of the MCU, configured as an input, a pull up resistor is also connected to the signal output, as in the following figure:
+The internal temperature and humidity sensor are connected to a MCU digital pin, which is configured as an input.
+A pull up resistor is also connected to the signal output, as shown in the following figure:

 ![DHT22 pin connections.](img/dht22SCH.PNG "fig:")